mth/yeti/doc/reference.rst

 if it contains any free type variables.
 The ``shared`` modifier disables this behaviour, so the bound type itself will get unified with every reference of the shared binding (this can be used to infer typedefs from code).
+The ``shared`` typedefs are available only locally in the declaring module.

 The ``unshare`` declaration can be later used to transform the former shared typedef into normal polymorphic typedef (that will bind a copy of the shared